denysdovhan/rsa-labwork/README.md

 # RSA

-> **Attention!** This module is just a solution for labwork.
+> ⚠️ **Attention!** ⚠️ ️This module is just a solution for labwork.
 > It was made for learning purposes.
 > Do not use this in production!

-This module provides a javascript RSA algorithim encryption tool, complete with key generation and functions to encrypt, decrypt, encode and decode strings.
+This module provides a JavaScript RSA algorithm encryption tool, complete with key generation and functions to encrypt, decrypt, encode and decode strings.

 ## Usage